douglasprod/Eclipse_CC/README.md

 | ClientEvent | Data | Description |
 | --- | --- | --- |
 | `ECLIPSE:StartCharactersCreation`| string, string | This event you need triggered when you want start character select.
 You need send two array.
 CharacterInfo https://pastebin.com/jEm4wrBM and CharacterData(for spawn ped).
 Correct example: ECLIPSE:StartCharactersCreation(charactersInfo, charactersData) |

+For more question, help write me is Discrord. douglasprod@6686